 Address: https://goo.gl/maps/EQ96QEK6kiPv4gNj6

-Starbucks version of family entry: v Located on Ninenzaka Street, the shop has the ancient style inherent in the ancient capital, with many check-in places both inside and outside the shop.
-Let's see some pictures here!
+Starbucks' version of 'family entry' :v Located on Ninenzaka Street, this shop blends the traditional style of the ancient capital, offering plenty of check-in spots both inside and outside.
+Let’s take a look at some pictures from here!

 Starbucks coffee Kyomizu